 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-If you’re familiar with Slack and your project management software, you can leverage the two together to turn your average PM processes into a full-fledged, time-saving project management strategy.
+Leveraging the powers of Slack and your project management software together, you can turn average, works-okay PM processes into a full-fledged, time-saving project management strategy.
 Both your PM platform and Slack are bolstered by integrating each with the other, which allows for more powerful automation, efficiency, and oversight in your projects.
 Ready to learn how to do it?
 Let’s get started.

 Why Integrating Project Management into Slack is Worth It

 It doesn’t matter if you’re starting your PM career or you’ve been the mastermind behind hundreds of projects over the last 20 years—your job as a project manager is not easy.
 And with new software popping up every day, things are more complicated than ever.

 Not only are you responsible for completing projects on time and budget, but you also have to manage the people executing tasks and the software they use, too.